Customize the set of standards in your regulatory compliance dashboard

 We recommend selecting the highest scope for which the standard is applicable so that compliance data is aggregated and tracked for all nested resources.

-To add the standards relevant to your organization, click Add more standards.
+To add the standards relevant to your organization, expand the Industry & regulatory standards section and select Add more standards.

-From the Add regulatory compliance standards page, you can search for packages for any of the available standards.
-Some of the standards available are:
+From the Add regulatory compliance standards page, you can search for any of the available standards:

 Select Add and enter all the necessary details for the specific initiative such as scope, parameters, and remediation.

-From Security Center's sidebar, select Regulatory compliance again to go back to the regulatory compliance dashboard.
+From Defender for Cloud's menu, select Regulatory compliance again to go back to the regulatory compliance dashboard.

 It may take a few hours for a newly added standard to appear in the compliance dashboard.